eddiethedean/mock-spark/docs/migration_from_v2_to_v3.md

-# Migration Guide: Mock-Spark v2.x to v3.0.0
+# Migration Guide: Sparkless v2.x to v3.0.0

-> **Versioning Note:** The functionality described here now ships as Mock Spark `0.0.x`–`0.3.x` in the semver-aligned roadmap.
+> **Versioning Note:** The functionality described here now ships as Sparkless `0.0.x`–`0.3.x` in the semver-aligned roadmap.
 References to “v3.0.0” map directly to the current `0.0.0` baseline release.

 ## Overview

-Mock-Spark v3.0.0 introduces a **complete migration from DuckDB to Polars** as the default backend.
+Sparkless v3.0.0 introduces a **complete migration from DuckDB to Polars** as the default backend.
 This is a **breaking change** that requires attention when upgrading.

 ## Key Changes